alexfernandez/alexfernandez.github.io/2016/top-of-the-cream-of-the-crop.md

 > the kind of Real True Hackers who think of themselves as some day inventing radically new tech
 > — naturally identify themselves as 10x engineers amidst a sea of unimaginative clock-punching proles.

-It is a great article and I cannot recommend it more.
+It is a great article and I cannot recommend it more, even though it contains a few factual inaccuracies.

 The most interesting point in Peopleware is not that some developers perform better than others.
 There is a deep conclusion in there that eludes most commentarists.
-Their war games were done with couples of developers from the same company.
+Their "war games" were done with couples of developers from the same company.
 The performance of both devs in each team was highly correlated.

 ![Correlation between teammates.
 Source: DeMarco and Lister: Peopleware (2nd edition), 1999, via [Best Webfoot Forward](http://blog.webfoot.com/2007/02/16/demarco-and-lister/).](pics/demarcolisterteammates.gif "Teammates are highly correlated.")